birtnieva/PythonCodesRepository/MapReduceSample/README.md

 # Example MapReduce code for Hadoop Streaming

-A simple MapReduce program for testing Hadoop Streaming feature.
+A simple MapReduce program written in Python3 for testing Hadoop Streaming feature.

 ###### Mapper.py
 1. For each input line of text, remove leading and trailing spaces